jlozano-ccm/Exam1SSM/Readme.md

 - Create the database Exam1SSMDB in your local instance of MS Sql Server
 - Run the file CreateDatabase.sql on your local instance of SQL Server.
 The script is located in ExamSSMDataLayer\Database Scripts

-Please use the ExamSSMDatalayer as datalayer, because it contains an entity framework object (EntitySSMDB.edmx) to deal with the database.

 <h3>Final Considerations</h3>

 Please send your finished project in a zip file to the email of the person who contacted you.